aws/aws-cli/awscli/examples/s3/cp.rst

 **Recursively copying local files to S3**

-When passed with the parameter ``--recursive``, the following ``cp`` command recursively copies all files under a specifed directory to a specified bucket and prefix while excluding some files by using an ``--exclude`` parameter.
+When passed with the parameter ``--recursive``, the following ``cp`` command recursively copies all files under a specified directory to a specified bucket and prefix while excluding some files by using an ``--exclude`` parameter.
 In this example, the directory ``myDir`` has the files ``test1.txt`` and ``test2.jpg``::

     aws s3 cp myDir s3://mybucket/ --recursive --exclude "*.jpg"